 Simply Charly: In your book The End of Time, you argue that the apparent passage of time is an illusion stating that “if we could stand outside the universe and ‘see it as it is,’ it would appear to be static.”
 How so?
 How can we be so wrong about something so familiar?

-Julian Barbour: As easily as previously people thought the sun goes round the earth.
+Julian Barbour: As easily as previously people thought the sun goes around the earth.

 SC: The notion that Time is an illusion, that there is no Before, Now, or Future is a bizarre view to hold from the view of classical physics.
 The flow or arrow of Time marches forward according to the second law of thermodynamics, which says that entropy always increases or stays the same, but never decreases.
 When wine is spilled, it can’t flow back up into the goblet, and when that glass is broken, their pieces can’t shatter back together.
 How does your theory explain this?